gulsahunal/dvdrental-sql/README.md

 ## Installation

 1. Install PostgreSQL
-2. Download and set up the DVD Rental database
+2. Download and set up the DVD Rental database (dvdrental.tar)
 3. Use your PostgreSQL client to run the queries

 ## Resources